-So, you’ve been reading my LinkedIn posts over the last few months, you’ve been really impressed with my knowledge, you are really happy with my price (£59/month), and you find my LinkedIn and Google Recommendations really reassuring, and now want to take the leap and move over to me because your current accountants are terrible, so what next?
+So, you’ve been reading my LinkedIn posts over the last few months, you’ve been impressed with my knowledge, you’re happy with my price (£59/month), and you find my LinkedIn recommendations reassuring, and now want to take the leap and move over to me, so what next?

 Generally speaking, changing accountants is a simple and straight forward process.
 All that happens is that you stop paying your previous accountants who stop working for you, and instead start paying me to do the accounting and tax work for your company.

 One of the most important things to bear in mind is the timing of the move.
 For example, when is your next VAT return, accounts, corporation tax return and personal tax return due.
 Generally, it makes sense for the previous accountant to finish up all the previous year’s stuff before you make the move over to me.
 However I am happy to pick up the previous outstanding work if the contractor is happy to go back and update their FreeAgent account (this is an online accounting software) for all the previous tax year and assuming the deadlines for these things are not too soon.
 Whether or not there will be a fee for me to charge you for the previous years’ work will depend on the size of your business (e.g. number of transactions), the complexity of your business (e.g. if your business holds investments on the balance sheet), whether or not you are currently using FreeAgent, and how soon/far away the deadlines are, etc.

 The general process for switching is: